Kevin-Seligmann/webserv/docs/CONNECTION.md

 A timeout value of inactive connections is apropiate.
 Servers must monitor the connections for a close signal.

 It's important (TCP Reset problem) that the server close first the write side.
 Then mantains the connection until it receives a close.
 Then close.

+Syntax errors make the server reject the message with a 400 and a closed connection